 - We do not accept telephone or email bookings.

 - Tickets cannot be reserved without payment.

 - There are no numbered seats for any event.

 - Tickets cannot be exchanged or refunded except in the event of a concert being cancelled.
 There is a returns mechanism for sold out concerts only.
 See our Returns Policy for further details.

 - If an artist cancels their performance you will be eligible for a refund only if we are unable to provide a suitable replacement.

 - There is a waiting list for sold out concerts.
 See our Returns Policy for further details.

-- We have a commitment to staging events for all ages and also an obligation to our artists and to those audience members who wish to enjoy in peace the events not identified as children’s concerts.
-Our expectation is that everyone attending concerts (other than children’s concerts) should be able to sit reasonably still and in silence for the duration of the performance.
+We have a commitment to staging events for all ages and also an obligation to our artists and to those audience members who wish to enjoy in peace the events not identified as children’s concerts.
+Our expectation is that everyone attending concerts (other than family/children’s concerts and free café concerts) should be able to sit reasonably still and in silence for the duration of the performance.

-†To be eligible for our free Carer Pass please provide evidence to show you could not attend a concert on your own, e.g. that you are in receipt of the Care component of Disability Living Allowance, a letter from your GP etc.
+*e.g. that you are in receipt of the Care component of Disability Living Allowance, a letter from your GP etc

 To avoid disruption to the performers and to other members of the audience, latecomers may not be admitted until the first applause.
 On rare occasions (e.g. a long sonata) this may mean that latecomers will not be able to get into the Hall until the end of the first half.